JanStreffing/lpjg2nc2/docs/source/api/count_nans.rst

 NaN Analysis Module
 =================

 The NaN analysis module provides utilities for analyzing the sparsity of data in NetCDF files by counting NaN (Not a Number) values.

-.. automodule:: lpjg2nc.count_nans
-   :members:
-   :undoc-members:
-   :show-inheritance:
+This module was added to help better understand data sparsity in global datasets, especially for land-only data on global grids.

 Analysis Functions
 ----------------

-.. autofunction:: analyze_netcdf
-   :noindex:
+* ``analyze_netcdf(file_path, verbose=True, return_stats=False)``

   The main function for analyzing NetCDF files.
 It counts valid data points vs. NaN values and calculates sparsity statistics.

+  This function processes a NetCDF file and computes:

+  - Total number of data points
+  - Number of valid (non-NaN) data points
+  - Number of NaN values
+  - Percentage of valid data and NaN values
+  - Variable-specific statistics

 Reporting Functions
 -----------------

-.. autofunction:: print_short_summary
-   :noindex:
+* ``print_short_summary(stats)``

   Provides a concise summary of NaN statistics, including:

   - Percentage of valid data points
   - Percentage of NaN values
   - Warning indicators for very sparse datasets (>95% NaN)

-This analysis is particularly useful for land-only data on global grids, which typically contain a large number of NaN values over ocean grid cells.
+For land-only data on global grids, this analysis is particularly valuable, as such datasets typically contain many NaN values over ocean grid cells.
+In one analyzed dataset, the analysis revealed 99.82% NaN values, which is expected for land-only data on a global grid.